Post your queries in here. You can-

 Hi Latha,

-.
+I’m thinking of buying an oven after drooling over the pictures of cakes and pizzas in your blog :).
 Thought I’d check with you and see what make/model would you recommend.
 I won’t use it too much, just for a family of 3 adults.
 Thanks much!

 Regards,